 The Company leases facilities and certain equipment under agreements accounted for as operating leases.
 These leases generally require the Company to pay all executory costs such as maintenance and insurance.
-Rental expense for operating leases for the years ending December 31, 2003, 2002 and 2001 were approximately \$430, \$378 and \$2,749, respectively.
+Rental expense for operating leases for the years ending December 31, 2004, 2003 and 2002 was approximately \$502, \$430 and \$378, respectively.